zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 4) rng_challenge
 - id of this challenge
 - id of result being challenged
+- id of a parent challenge, if it exists
+- id of the sortition chain this is related to.
 - pubkey of who made this challenge
-- id of a parent challenge, if it exists
+- hashes. this is the root hash of the checkpoints, once a rng_response_tx is done to provide the checkpoints.
+- start hash. this is the beginning checkpoint of the part we want them to prove.
+- end hash. this is the final checkpoint of the part we want them to prove.
+- many. how many hashes are in this challenge.
 - timestamp
 - if refund was paid
 - which of the 128 gaps is being challenged.